weifantt/weifantt.github.io/_pages/about.md

 News
 ======
+* [01/2025] One paper on tabular representation learning for anomaly detection has been accepted by ICLR 2025.
+Congrats to all my coauthors!
+* [01/2025] One paper on medical time series classification (e.g., EEG, ECG) has been accepted by the Web Conference (WWW) 2025.
+Congrats to me and my coauthors!
 * [12/2024] Three papers on time series modeling, brain analysis, and molecule generation have been accepted by AAAI 2025.
 Congrats to all my coauthors!
 * [11/2024] One paper on distribution shift in time series and non-stationary forecasting has been accepted by KDD 2025 August Track.
 Congrats to me and thanks to my coauthors!